60-years-of-experience

 All materials, insulators and conductors alike, are sources of electrostatic discharge.
 They are lumped together in what is known as the “triboelectric series,” which defines the materials associated with positive or negative charges.
 Positive charges accumulate predominantly on human skin and animal fur, while negative charges are more common to synthetic materials, such as Styrofoam or plastic.
 The amount of electrostatic charge that can accumulate on any item is dependent on its capacity to store a charge.

 ESD can occur in a variety of forms.
 One of the most common is through human contact with sensitive devices.
-Human touch is only sensitive on ESD levels that exceed 4,000V.
+Human touch is only sensitive to ESD levels that exceed 4,000V.

-• Troubleshooting electronic equipment or handling of printed circuit boards without using an electrostatic wrist electrostatic discharge straps;
+• Troubleshooting electronic equipment or handling of printed circuit boards without using electrostatic wrist straps;

 • Placement of synthetic materials (plastic, Styrofoam, etc.) on or near electronic equipment; and